Best Electric Fat Bikes

 - Motor.
 Think about the total combined weight of your body, bike, and cargo.
 Next, think about the terrain.
 Will you be riding off-road, navigating through soft terrain, or climbing steep mountains?
 Get the right type of motor with enough power to meet your needs.
 Motors can range from 250 to 750 watts depending on the laws where you live, I consider a 500 watt nominal motor to be very powerful.
 Mid-drive motors tend to be more efficient and make servicing the drivetrain and fixing flat tires easier.
-However, mid-drives usually cost more than hub motors, and rarely offer throttle operation.
+However, mid-drives usually cost more than hub motors, can wear the chain and sprockets under heavy load, and rarely offer throttle operation.

 - Battery.
 Match the needs of your motor and type of riding with battery power and capacity.
 36 volt battery systems are typical, but 48 volt batteries are efficient and improve power output.
 When sizing batteries, think about total weight, terrain, and distance.
 You want enough capacity to get there and back, even if it means buying a second battery.
 Fat ebikes are heavier, and the tires produce more drag, so it’s no fun if you run out of power and have to pedal back unassisted.
 Consider bringing a charger along, just in case you hit a detour or want to ride farther.

 - Brakes, Frame, and Suspension.
-Hydraulic brakes are easier to use but mechanical brakes cost less and are easier to adjust.
+Hydraulic brakes are easier to use but mechanical brakes cost less and tend to be easier to service.
 Large disc brake rotors improve stopping power and maximize cooling.
-This is important as fat ebike wheels, tires, and frames are all bigger and weigh more.
+This is an important component as fat ebike wheels, tires, and frames weigh more.
 Planning to climb mountains, go off-road, or carry cargo?
 Then look for a stronger frame, nicer components, and perhaps a suspension fork and seatpost or full suspension.

 - Wheels and Tires.
-Larger wheels ride smoother, smaller are more maneuverable.
-Most full-sized electric fat bikes use 26″ wheels because the extra-wide tires add additional height to the wheel.
-You may see 20″ wheels with fat tires on folding fat ebikes.
+Larger wheels ride smoother, but smaller are more maneuverable and lower the frame.
+Most full-sized electric fat bikes use 26" wheels because the extra-wide tires add additional height to the wheel.
+You may see 20" wheels with fat tires on folding fat ebikes.
 Select a tire size and tread that suits your terrain.
 Use knobby tires for climbing, smaller knobs or checkerboard for cross country, and lower tire pressure when riding on sand.
 For city use, consider smoother tires which are quieter and have less resistance.